A new perspective on franchising – free book download & invitation to contribute

 Mathews saw that thought leaders in franchising never accomplished for franchisors what skilled franchisors accomplished for franchisees — provide a detailed blueprint to build a long-term profitable and sustainable franchisor capable of supporting a strong brand.

 FPG invites all franchising thought leaders to comment on and contribute to this body of work.
-We are soliciting feedback between now and December 31, 2019.
-FPG will review and include this feedback in the final version to be re-released in first quarter 2020 and distributed internationally.
+We are soliciting feedback.
+FPG will review and include this feedback in the final version to be re-released in 2020 and distributed internationally.

 As a community of franchise industry leaders, let’s seize this opportunity to combine our collective experience and genius.
 Let’s create a blueprint franchisors and franchisees can use to work together to drive customer value, build profitable businesses, and create front-of-mind awareness to the 400,000+ people who start new businesses each year who currently don’t see franchising as their best option.